6 Request Compute, Memory, and Latency Bottlenecks

 Rather than quantizing individual elements, you can compress the KV cache using a learned low-rank representation.
 The idea is to store a compressed version of the keys and values that uses fewer dimensions, then reconstruct the full representation when needed for attention.

-Multi-Head Latent Attention (MLA), introduced in DeepSeek-V2 (Liu et al. 2024), is the most prominent example.
-Instead of caching separate key and value tensors for each head, MLA compresses them into a single low-rank latent representation.
-This can reduce KV cache size by 5–10x compared to standard multi-head attention, at the cost of additional compute to decompress during attention.
+Multi-Head Latent Attention (MLA), introduced in DeepSeek-V2 (A. Liu et al. 2024), is the most prominent example.
+As was mentioned in Section 4.4, instead of caching separate key and value tensors for each head, MLA compresses them into a single low-rank latent representation.
+This can reduce KV cache size by 5–10x compared to standard multi-head attention, at the cost of additional compute to decompress during attention (and there are operation fusion techniques to mostly eliminate the overhead).
 The key difference from the attention architecture changes covered in Section 4.4 (like GQA and MQA) is that MLA achieves compression without reducing the number of effective attention heads – it maintains full representational capacity while storing less data.

 Selective KV cache and token eviction

 Not all tokens in the context are equally important for generating the next token.
 In many attention patterns, a small fraction of tokens receive the vast majority of attention weight, while most tokens contribute very little.
+If you can identify tokens that never receive significant attention, you can remove them from the KV cache without impacting the attention mechanism.
 This observation motivates selective KV cache strategies that drop or compress low-importance entries.

 Keyformer (Adnan et al. 2024) identifies important tokens based on accumulated attention scores.
 Tokens that consistently receive high attention weight across layers and heads are retained, while low-scoring tokens are evicted.
 The retained set is refreshed periodically as the model generates more tokens and attention patterns shift.